SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 so are all of its properties.

 The same is not true for classes, which are *reference types*.
-If you assign an instance of a reference type to a constant property or constant named value, you can still change that instance's variable properties.
+If you assign an instance of a reference type to a constant, you can still change that instance's variable properties.

 ..
 TODO: this explanation could still do to be improved.